PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 {% include feature_row id="feature_row21"%}

-Bio: Carl Shan is the son of immigrants from mainland China.
+Carl Shan is the son of immigrants from mainland China.
 His family moved to the Bay Area when he was 5 years old.
 He grew up navigating the two different cultures, and often fought with his parents.
 Now that Carl is an older (and slightly wiser) 28 years-old, he volunteers as a workshop leader to help parents understand their teens and build stronger, healthier relationships.
 He spent 3 years working as a high school teacher, where he developed many techniques for supporting teens while holding them accountable.

 He holds a BA in Statistics from UC Berkeley and works as a Senior Data Scientist at LinkedIn.
 His workshops have reached over 1,500 parents.

-Description:
+Here are the typical questions from concerned parents:

 "How come my teen is on their phone and computer so much?"
 "Why doesn't my daughter share about her life with me?"